hbctraining/BMI714_Intro_to_HPC/lessons/sbatch_Rexercise.md

 ### Create a job submission script

-1. Using vim or nano, create a new file called `sqrt_R.sbatch`.
+1. Using nano, create a new file called `sqrt_R.sbatch`.

-2. Open up the new file and add a shebang line.
+2. Open up the new file and add a shebang line `#!/bin/bash`.

 3. Next, add SLURM/`sbatch` directives at the top of the script requesting the following resources:
    * Use partition `priority` (`-p`)